jesussilverioea/auro-interruption/demo/dialog.md

   : (interruption.removeAttribute("open"),
     interruption.setAttribute("open", true))
 }

+// This function can be retrieved from https://unpkg.com/@alaskaairux/auro-interruption@latest/dist/toggleInterruption.js
 ```

 Once the JavaScript is added to the scope of the experience, the next part is adding a trigger.
 In this example, the button component will toggle a dialog with the ID of `#demo1`.